syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Title.md

 * `FontAttributes` - Gets or sets the font style for the label.
 * `FontFamily` - Gets or sets the font family name for the label.
 * `FontSize` - Gets or sets the font size for the label.
-* `Margin` - Gets or sets the margin of the label to customize the appearance of label.
+* `Margin` - Gets or sets the margin of the label to customize the appearance of the label.
 * `Stroke` - Gets or sets the border stroke color of the labels.
 * `StrokeWidth` - Gets or sets the border thickness of the label.
 * `TextColor` - Gets or sets the color for the text of the label.

 ## Label extent

-The [LabelExtent]() property allows to set the gap between axis labels and title.
+The [LabelExtent]() property allows you to set the gap between axis labels and the title.
 This is typically used to maintain the fixed gap between axis labels and title when the digits of the axis value changed in live update.

 {% tabs %}